-In honor of American Business Women’s Day, we were on the lookout for an exceptionally cool, woman-owned business that made a logo with Tailor Brands – and we found it!
+In honor of International Women’s Day, we were on the lookout for an exceptionally cool, woman-owned business that made a logo with Tailor Brands – and we found it!

 Meet Marisa, creator of the wonderful Lather Bar Soap Company.
 From soaps with cheeky names to gorgeous bath bombs and body scrubs, her products are oozing with confidence and sass – and we needed to hear all about how they came to be.